 Feed your hungry newborn on demand — that is, whenever he wants to eat.
 He won't eat much at any one feeding in the first days since his stomach is so small, but he'll want to nurse often.
 Most newborns will need about 10 to 12 feedings in a 24-hour period, or one feeding every one to three hours.
 When establishing your milk supply, wake your baby up to feed if he sleeps more than three hours during the day or four hours during the night.
 Otherwise he'll wake up too hungry to feed well.
 When things get up and running, he'll wake you up as he needs to.

 How Much Is Enough?

-Like lots of breast-feeding mothers, you might not be sure when your baby has had enough to eat.
-You will know he is getting something if you can hear her swallowing as he nurses.
+Like lots of breastfeeding mothers, you might not be sure when your baby has had enough to eat.
+You will know she is getting something if you can hear her swallowing as she nurses.
 Another clue is how well your baby sleeps after a meal.
 If her tummy is full and her diaper is clean, she will probably fall right back to sleep after feeding.

 Other signs your newborn is getting enough to eat:

-• She produces about six wet diapers every day after your milk comes in and between two and five loose, yellowish stools each day until she's six weeks old.
+She produces about six wet diapers every day after your milk comes in and between two and five loose, yellowish stools each day until she's 6 weeks old.
 Some babies are such efficient breast milk processors that they pass stools very infrequently.

 How Much Is Not Enough?

 Occasionally you may feel that your baby isn't getting enough milk.
-Your baby may seem hungry after a prolonged feeding, and yet you feel ""empty.""
+Your baby may seem hungry after a prolonged feeding, and yet you feel "empty."
 This is nature's way of making your milk supply keep up with your baby's growth spurts.
-This is the way the system works.